drew-hirsch/clinical_trials_citation_generator/README.md

 This script processes a file containing NCT numbers and generates the same citation outputs.

 ## Citation Format

+**Note:** The format and fields in RIS and BibTeX files do not always perfectly match all citation styles.
+Depending on the chosen style and author preferences, generated citations may not contain all necessary information.

 **BibTeX Example:**
 ```bibtex
 @article{NCT04052568,